The Tapping Evidence Base

 Ledger, K. · International Journal of Healing and Caring · 2019

 In plain English.
-A Canadian high school teacher built tapping into a stressful exam-prep unit for 138 students across grades 10 to 12, checking their stress, coping skills, and test anxiety at three points over four weeks.
-This was designed as a feasibility check — can EFT actually be taught as part of a normal class? — rather than a tightly controlled trial, so read it as evidence the approach is workable in a real classroom rather than a precise measure of how much it helped.
+A Canadian high school teacher built tapping into a stressful exam-prep unit for 138 students across grades 10 to 12, checking their stress, coping skills, and test anxiety over four weeks.
+A comparison against untaught classes was attempted, but methodological problems meant the quantitative results couldn't be trusted, so the study mainly shows the approach is workable in a real classroom rather than measuring how much it helped.

 What they found